carpentries-incubator/scrna-seq-analysis/_episodes/03- Normalization.md

 {: .output}

 # Preprocessing

 The first step using expression matrix is preprocessing divided into two main steps of preprocessing and normalization.

+## SCANPY
+[Scanpy](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1382-0) is a large scale toolkit for analysis of single-cell gene expression data.
+The methods for preprocessing, visualization, clustering, pseudotime and trajectory inference, differential expression testing, and simulation of gene regulatory networks are included.
+The Python-based implementation of SCANPY efficiently deals with data sets of more than one million cells.